Exploring the Different Types of Scholarships in 2025

 Description:

-Need-based scholarships are designed for students with financial constraints who may not be able to afford higher education without assistance.
-These scholarships aim to provide equal educational opportunities to all.
+Need-based scholarships are designed for students who face financial constraints and might not otherwise afford higher education.
+These scholarships ensure that financial barriers do not limit access to educational opportunities.

 Eligibility Criteria: